EduardoJLDS/portfolio-web-site/README.md

-# 🚀 Eduardo José Lara Da Silva - Portfolio Website
+# 🚀 Eduardo Lara Portfolio

 A modern, responsive portfolio website showcasing frontend development skills and projects.
 Built with React, TypeScript, and Tailwind CSS with full internationalization support.